nebulasio/nebdocs/docs/how-to-contribute.md

 ### 1.4.
 Documentation Writing
 Developers in the Nebulas community require documentation to help them understand and use the various functions of Nebulas.
 The community is welcome and encouraged to write technical introductions and FAQs.
-In addition, Nebulas community members will also benefit from easy-to-understand introductory guides and user guides on various ecosystem tools.
+In addition, Nebulas' community members will also benefit from easy-to-understand introductory guides and user guides on various ecosystem tools.

 Your contribution will be of use to all community developers and members, and may also be translated into multiple languages to benefit an even larger amount of members.